 There are two designated walking trails in the park.
-Walking is also permitted on all management roads and shared trails in Daisy Hill Regional Park and Koala Bushland Coordinated Conservation Area (KBCCA) council reserves unless otherwise signed.
+Walking is also permitted on all management roads and shared trails in Daisy Hill Conservation Park and Koala Bushland Coordinated Conservation Area (KBCCA) council reserves unless otherwise signed.

 Visitors can enjoy bushwalking with their dogs on shared trails only.
 Dogs must be kept on a leash at all times.

 Key to walking trail standards

 The classification system is based on Australian Standards.
 Please note that while each trail is classified according to its most difficult section, other sections may be easier.